andrewda/passport-securelogin/README.md

 When SecureLogin responds to the `/sendmoney` callback URL (which we define in the client-side JavaScript), the middleware will verify the response and set `req.securelogin.scope` to the verified scope if the verification is successful.
-Otherwise, `req.securelogin.error` will contain the error.
+Otherwise, `req.securelogin.errors` will contain the errors.

 ## Example